 If you’ve been following my blog for any length of time, you know I’ve been doing some pretty big adventures every year:

 The Pan American Highway

-Somehow, I talked Andrea into coming back with me to Seattle and then *driving* back to Medellin, Colombia where she calls home.
+I talked Andrea into coming back with me to Seattle and embarking on a great American road trip, before then convincing here that we should *drive* back to Medellin, Colombia where she calls home.